Gardner โ For another night Tigers stand atop Panthers in the food chain โ barely.

 PikeView tied the game at 45 with just over four minutes to go but spent the final minutes chasing after a pair of Jack Williams free throws gave the visitors the lead for good.

-You hold people under 50, you might run the table in high school basketball, but here we are in dog fights because we’re not very efficient on the offensive end.
-We’re gonna continue to be in dog fights until we learn how to be more efficient on the offensive end.”
+โI thought we played good enough defense.
+They scored 49.
+If you have a team scoring 49 points over the years, you should blow people out. โฉYou hold people under 50, you might run the table in high school basketball, but here we are in dog fights because weโre not very efficient on the offensive end.
+Weโre gonna continue to be in dog fights until we learn how to be more efficient on the offensive end.โ

 Hall led all scorers with 20 points while Jalon Bailey led Shady with 17, including 12 in the second half.